 Lung nodule monitoring

-Lung nodules—small masses of tissue in the lung–are fairly common.
-In fact, nodules are often found during tests performed for other reasons.
-Taking timely action on a lung nodule is important.
+Lung nodules—small areas of abnormal tissue growth in the lung–are fairly common.
+In fact, many lung nodules are found as incidental findings during tests performed for other reasons.
+When a nodule is identified, timely evaluation is important.
 Our program can help you understand your options and make informed decisions.

 Find a pulmonary specialist